 - Our guides to spending 2 days in Dublin and 3 days in Dublin

-- An overview of how much it costs to travel in the UK to help you with budget planning
+- An overview of how much it costs to travel in the UK to help with budget planning

 - Our guide to spending 2 weeks in the UK, which includes time in Belfast